-Crowdfunding for not-for-profits vs. Peer-to-peer fundraising: What’s the difference?
+Crowdfunding for charities vs. Peer-to-peer fundraising: What’s the difference?

 Let’s take a look at the cases where you should use: